adamlin/TissueReconstruction/README.md

 <BR/>
 Fig. 2.
 Alignment of histological slices.
 To illustrate the alignment of slices through the image processing, a 3D stack of unaligned and aligned tissue images are presented in the horizontal and sagittal plane.
 The geometry and smoothness of the brain shape was improved.
-Left image is x-z dimension on y 700 deep height and right image is y-z dimension on x 850 deep width.
+First image is x-z dimension on y 700 deep height and second image is y-z dimension on x 850 deep width.
 ## Compilation